pratyaksh-mundra/repository-querying-using-RAG/README.md

 ## Overview

 This project allows you to interact with a GitHub code repository using a Retrieval-Augmented Generation (RAG) system.
 It provides two key functionalities: summarizing specific files and querying the repository content using a chatbot with memory.
 The system leverages Amazon Titan embeddings, FAISS vector search, and Mistral AI through Amazon Bedrock for its operations.
+Note: For now you need to .git clone the repos to your pc to use them.

 ## Features